 - 1. Keep excavation and soil disturbing activities such as grading to a minimum. - 2.
-Install silt fence or wattles (sediment logs) around all clay and topsoil stockpiles. - 3.
+Install silt fence around all clay and topsoil stockpiles. - 3.
 Retain existing vegetation when possible. - 4.
 Silt fences and wattles (sediment logs) need to be cleaned, replaced or supplemented when they reach 1/3 capacity (1/3 of height).
 These actions must occur within 24 hours of discovery or as soon as field conditions allow access to the site. - 5.
 Maintain construction entrances so that sediments are not tracked onto streets.
 Sweep any sediment tracked onto streets within 24 hours of discovery.
-This includes construction entrances to individual lots where home building is underway.
 Sweepers that "fling" material into the air rather picking up material will not be allowed. - 6.
 Have materials on-site to contain and cleanup any contaminants leaked onto the ground during construction. - 7.
 Cover or store materials (particularly fuels) so that they are not at risk to contaminate the project area during rainfall or storm water flow. - 8.
 Water will be used for dust control on this project. - 9.
-Good housekeeping measures are to be implemented to eliminate materials, materials packaging and other litter from leaving the project area.
-This is especially important during home construction. - 10.
+Good housekeeping measures are to be implemented to eliminate materials, materials packaging and other litter from leaving the project area. - 10.
 Inlet protection will remain in place until 70 percent of the lots are sold and stabilized.
 Care will be taken to avoid disturbing protected inlets. - 11.
 Grass filter strips will be maintained adjacent to the curb line on all undeveloped lots. - 12.
 Care will be taken to avoid disturbing BMPs in place such as silt fence or grass filter strips along the curb lines during home construction.
 A single rocked or gravel construction entrance will be designated and maintained into each lot under construction. - 13.
 De-watering of trenches or basins must be done in a manner that does not cause erosion, scour or deposit sediment in curbs, gutters, storm system inlets and temporary or permanent ditches that are directly connected to a "Water of the State".
 The discharge must be dispersed over rock riprap, sand bags, plastic sheeting or other accepted energy dissipating measures.
 Use of a temporary sediment basin is preferred. - 14.
 Specify and allow concrete truck washout only in designated area.

-d.
+c.
 Permanent Erosion Control

-The existing permanent sediment control pond in Arbor Park 3rd Addition will be used to meet water quantity and quality standards.
+The permanent erosion control for this project will be stabilization of exposed soils.
+The existing sediment control pond will be used to meet water quantity and quality standards.

-e.
-Coordination of Best Management Practices (BMPs) During Construction
+d.
+Coordination of Best Management Practices (BMPs)